spack/spack/lib/spack/docs/workflows.rst

 """
 MPI
 """
-Due to the dependency on Fortran for OpenMPI, which is the spack default implementation, consider adding ``gfortran`` to the ``apt-get install`` list.
+Because Fortran depends on OpenMPI, which is the Spack default implementation, consider adding ``gfortran`` to the ``apt-get install`` list.

-Recent versions of OpenMPI will require you to pass ``--allow-run-as-root`` to your ``mpirun`` calls if started as root user inside Docker.
+Recent versions of OpenMPI require you to pass ``--allow-run-as-root`` to your ``mpirun`` calls if started as root user inside Docker.

-For execution on HPC clusters, it can be helpful to import the docker image into Singularity in order to start a program with an *external* MPI.
+For execution on HPC clusters, it can be helpful to import the docker image into Singularity to start a program with an *external* MPI.
 Otherwise, also add ``openssh-server`` to the ``apt-get install`` list.

 """"